 Have you taken the time to look into making your routes more efficient & profitable?
 With gas prices on the rise, it has become imperative to cut down on fuel usage along your routes.
-Route profitability is a calculation to determine effectiveness and profits your business is taking home after your technicians routes are completed.
-Many startup companies try to calculate this on their own, but lack the tools to measure their profitability accurately.
+Route profitability is a calculation to determine the effectiveness and profits your business is taking home after your technician’s routes are completed.
+Many startup companies try to calculate this on their own but lack the tools to measure their profitability accurately.
 Keep reading to find out more about the importance of route profitability and how you can measure yours.

-Why Does Profitability Matter?
+Why Does Profitability Matter for Portable Toilet Businesses?

 Think about why you are in business.
 Is it to support your community, employees, to serve others?
 Or to support yourself and your family financially?
 No matter the reason for doing what you do, what you “keep” at the end of the day matters.
 To stay in business and make a living, you have to make a profit.